ConnorDonegan/geostan/README.md

         family = poisson(),
         cores = 4, # for multi-core processing
         refresh = 0) # to silence some printing
+#> 3 NA values identified in the outcome variable
+#> Found in rows: 55, 126, 157
 #>
 #> *Setting prior parameters for intercept
 #> Distribution: normal